-We look at the smoking behaviour as a game of incomplete information in the case of couples, and as a simple individual decision in the case of singles.
-Each individual observes a number of characteristics of her partner (if any), but not all the variables influencing the smoking decision of the partner.
-She forms a prior on the probability that the partner smokes, which can be the probability that the partner quits smoking or starts smoking given her observation of past behaviour.
-This prior is a function of the characteristics of the partner, and in particular of his past smoking behaviour.
-The assumptions that the smoking game is non cooperative and that information is incomplete within the couple might sound unusual.
-However, smoking is addictive and it might be difficult for an individual to commit to a particular behaviour.
+We model smoking decisions as the equilibrium strategies of an incomplete information game within the couple, while singles take smoking decisions individually.
+Each individual observes a number of characteristics of her partner (if any), and she forms a prior on the probability that the partner smokes, which can be seen as the probability that the partner quits smoking or starts smoking, given her past behavior.
+The assumptions that the smoking game is non cooperative and that information is incomplete within the couple can be justified by the fact that smoking is addictive and result from an instantaneous decision.
+Thus, it might be difficult for an individual to commit to a particular behavior.
 In addition to that, adults are not likely to start smoking, but they might quit if they were smokers in the past.
 Succeeding in giving up smoking is not perfectly predictable ex ante and might depend on random individual shocks that the partner cannot observe or predict (for instance, health, taste or psychological shocks).
-Thus, at each instant in time, the smoking decision of the spouse can be considered as uncertain and based on private information.
+Thus, at each instant in time, the smoking decision of the spouse can be considered as uncertain and based on private information.4

-In order to identify the model we use the methodology proposed by Bajari et al. (2009).
-This method permits to estimate peer effects in incomplete information games, when the equilibrium probabilities of choosing a particular strategy are unobserved to the econometrician.
-We include in our sample individuals that play a game with their partner (couples) and individuals whose smoking behaviour is determined individually (singles).
+We use data from the French Health Survey 2002-2003 carried out by the French National Statistical Institute (INSEE).
+To our knowledge there is no study of intra-couple peer effects on smoking using French data.
+The literature deals mainly with U.S. or U.K. data.
+Smoking decisions in different countries might be subject to different social norms.
+Our results, however, are in line with the existing literature on the determinants of smoking.
+We use the methodology proposed by Bajari et al. (2010), permitting to estimate peer effects in incomplete information games, when the equilibrium probabilities of choosing a particular strategy are unobserved to the econometrician.
+We include in our sample individuals that play a game with their partner (couples) and individuals whose smoking behavior is determined individually (singles).
 This permits us to identify both the negative and positive peer effects that are at work in the smoking game.
+Identification uses mostly the decision to give up smoking, which, for adults, are much more prevalent than the decisions to start smoking.